Become involved in student research in the QC Biology Department! We offer opportunities at the undergraduate and graduate level.

 - MARC (Maximizing Access to Research Careers) Program Director: Zahra Zakeri

 - Queens College Director of Undergraduate Research: John Dennehy

 If you are interested in joining a Biology lab, follow these three steps:

 - Scan the research interests of our faculty (or scan them by their area of research).

-- Contact a faculty member, indicating your interests and availability
+- Contact a faculty member, preferably by email, indicating your interests, education level, and availability.

 - When you succeed at joining a lab, if you are interested in taking a research course for credit, please see below for registration information.

-Students must complete this form in order to register for graduate research or tutorial.
-This form requires 2 signatures: the mentor, and and the Graduate Research Coordinator (Dan Weinstein).
+This form requires 2 signatures: the mentor, and and the GRC .
 If students wish to submit the forms electronically they must first gain mentor approval.
-The mentor will email the Graduate Research Coordinator, who will forward the correspondence to the Office Staff with approval.
+The mentor will email the GRC, who will forward the correspondence to the Office Staff with approval.